PrincipleStudios/scalable-git-branching-tools/docs/refactor-upstream.md

 # `git refactor-upstream`

 Refactor upstream branches to redirect upstreams from "source" to "target".
+* _All_ branches that previously used "source" as an upstream will now use "target" as an upstream instead.
-This command only alters the upstream configuration of branches; put another way, it does not merge any changes from new upstreams, etc. into affected branches, nor does it actually delete a "removed" source.
+* This command only alters the upstream configuration of branches.
+Put another way, it does not merge any changes from new upstreams, etc. into affected branches, nor does it actually delete a "removed" source.

 Usage: